duqcyxwd/DotFiles/vim/nvim/README.md

 │  ├──  utility.lua
 │  ├──  nvim_core.lua
 │  └──  nvim_utility.lua
+│  └──  plug.lua           | A module shared by all plugins
 ├──  plugins/              | Plugins will be auto load by lazy │  ├──  cmp.lua
 │  ├──  editor.lua